-INTRODUCTION to ODISSI DANCE
+INTRODUCTION to ODISSI DANCE (10 weeks - 15h tuition)

 A short self-contained course to introduce you to the multilayered and refined art of Odissi, a sacred dance that combines lyrical grace with core strength, stylised hand gestures with rhythmic footwork, abstract lines with emotional depth.
 You will learn the basics of Odissi dance, in the guru Kelucharan Mohapatra style, as transmitted by his student and leading Odissi dancer Sujata Mohapatra.